 Agency, past, present and future, Pedro Paulo A. Funari

-Cyril Courrier is Associate Professor in Roman History at the University of Aix-Marseille, France.
-He is the author of La pleÌbe de Rome et sa culture (fin du IIe s. av.
-J.-C.–fin du Ier s. ap.
+Cyril Courrier is Associate Professor of Roman History at Aix-Marseille University—CNRS, France, and junior member of the Institut Universitaire de France.
+He is the author of La plèbe de Rome et sa culture (fin du IIe s. av.
+J.-C.-fin du Ier s. ap.
 J.-C.) (2014) and co-editor (with Sandrine Agusta-Boularot) of the ninth volume of Inscriptions latines de Narbonnaise dedicated to the city of Narbonne (2021).

 Julio Cesar Magalhães de Oliveira is Professor of Ancient History at the University of São Paulo, Brazil.
 He is the author of Potestas Populi: Participation Populaire et action collective dans les villes de l’Afrique romaine tardive (2012) and Sociedade e Cultura na África Romana (2020).